alexRyan719/playground-hbgs278s/example_algorithms.md

 # Generate Character Messages via a Message Dictionary && Calculating a Message Code

-    Say you want to cut down on the time taken with repettitive messages you want your game characters to say to the player.
+    Say you want to cut down on the time taken with repetitive messages you want your game characters to say to the player.
 You could do this by using a dictionary to return a message based on an input value.

 @[Try it out!]({"stubs": ["py_files/msg_dict.py"], "command": "python3 py_files/msg_dict.py"})